All Episodes

 Yes, exactly.

-And it was, you know, it's very clarifying.
+And it was, you know, it was very clarifying.

 I mean, tens of billions, if not hundreds of billions of dollars on the states immediately.

-And then the Gang of Eight Bill provides that those here illegally in a few years are eligible for green cards and citizenship, in which case they're eligible for the pull full panoply of federal welfare benefits.
+And then the Gang of Eight bill provides that those here illegal in a few years are eligible for green cards and citizenship, in which case they're eligible for the full panoply of federal welfare benefits.

 Now, I think we should welcome immigrants from across the globe, but you cannot welcome immigrants with a full welfare state where the incentive is to be dependent on government.

-The uh you know the romantic days of immigration, the early 1900s, those people came here and they they they they remained their identity, kept their identity, but they wanted to be Americans.
+The romantic days of immigration, the early 1900s, those people came here and they remained their identity, kept their identity, but they wanted to be Americans.

 They wanted to participate in whatever they thought the American dream was.